Benefits of Oxygen Therapy

 There are multiple ways to administer induced oxygen that can help you breathe better.
 These options include the use of oxygen gas cylinders, oxygen concentrators or liquid oxygen devices.
 Usually, these oxygen supplying machines are connected to a flexible tube with two-pronged endings that goes into both nasals, or it will have a mask.

 The duration for which you are required to use oxygen devices will depend on your COPD condition and activities you do.
 You can benefit from using oxygen therapy during your sleep, exercise or while doing other activities.
-Using oxygen therapy may have some side effects in people such as
+Using oxygen therapy may have some side effects in people such as reduced sense of taste, smell or both.
+However, the benefits outweigh the drawbacks by manifold.

 Oxygen administration devices come in all sizes and shapes depending on the usage.
 Mobile units are also available to enable mobility of users.
 They also come with a backup battery for usages away from the power supply or in the case of power failure.